RocketCreationsNet/ConfigSyncWiki/README.md

 ## Buying the plugin

 The first thing to do is buying the plugin.
-You can do this just hitting the buy plugin on SpigotMC.
+You can do this on SpigotMC.

 ## Installing the plugin